-All boys joining the Third Year come into School for the morning before the start of the Autumn Term providing them with the opportunity to familiarise themselves with their Form room and get to know the other boys in their Form before the rest of the School returns the following day.
-The boys spend the morning with their Form Tutor and their Sixth Form Mentors before having lunch in the Dining Hall.
+All boys joining the Third Year come into School for the morning before the start of the autumn term providing them with the opportunity to familiarise themselves with their Form room and get to know the other boys in their Form before the rest of the School returns the following day.
+The boys spend the morning with their Form Tutors and their Sixth Form Mentors before having lunch in the Dining Hall.

 Each Form is allocated two Sixth Form Mentors.
 These are Upper Sixth boys who have been specially selected to work with the Third Year Forms.
-Their role is to help, support and advise the boys, and to act as a link between the boys and their Form Tutor.
-With the help of the Heads of Year and Sixth Form Mentors, the Form Tutor ensures that each of his/her new boys settles in as quickly as possible.
+Their role is to help, support and advise the boys, and to act as a link between the boys and their Form Tutors.
+With the help of the Heads of Year and Sixth Form Mentors, the Form Tutors ensure that each of their tutees settles in as quickly as possible.